1979 NHL expansion: Legacy

 In its seven seasons, the WHA paid its players $120 million and lost over $50 million in the process.
 The competition for talent introduced by the WHA, and accelerated by the signing of Bobby Hull, led to a rapid escalation of salaries for players within both leagues.
 For the first time, hockey players had meaningful leverage in contract negotiations.
 Moreover, in its search for talent, the WHA turned to the previously overlooked European market, signing players from places like Finland and Sweden instead of being more limited within North America.
-Anders Hedberg, Lars-Erik Sjöberg, and Ulf Nilsson all signed with the Jets in 1974 and thrived in North America, both in terms of the WHA and later entering the NHL.
+Anders Hedberg, Lars-Erik Sjoberg, and Ulf Nilsson all signed with the Jets in 1974 and thrived in North America, both in terms of the WHA and later entering the NHL.
 The Jets won three of the six remaining WHA playoff championships after they signed European players, and their success sparked similar signings league-wide.
 Many of these players went on to have NHL careers not long afterward.

 Of the four teams that joined the NHL back in 1979, only the Edmonton Oilers remain in their original city today.
-The other three franchises all moved and acquired new names within three years of each other during the 1990s: first, the Nordiques became the Colorado Avalanche in 1995 and won the Stanley Cup in their first season in Denver; then the Jets became the Phoenix Coyotes in 1996, a move which remains the only occasion since 1979 that the NHL placed a team in a former WHA city that did not previously host an NHL team; and the Whalers finally became the Carolina Hurricanes in 1997.
+Two franchises moved and acquired new names within three years of each other during the 1990s: first, the Nordiques became the Colorado Avalanche in 1995 and won the Stanley Cup in their first season in Denver; and the Whalers finally became the Carolina Hurricanes in 1997.
 The Oilers nearly followed the other three teams south themselves the following year after financially strapped owner Peter Pocklington received an offer from Leslie Alexander (owner of the NBA's Houston Rockets) to move the Oilers to Houston – itself not only a former WHA city, but one which was widely expected to keep the team's nickname due to Houston's well-established history with the Oilers name.
 However, the Edmonton Investors Group, led by Cal Nichols, was able to keep the team safe in Edmonton.
 The Oilers were eventually acquired by Edmonton-based billionaire Daryl Katz, who became the sole owner of the franchise in 2008.
 In 2016, the Oilers opened their new arena, Rogers Place, replacing Northlands Coliseum, which had been their home since 1974.